adspiceprospice/codebase_extractor/README.md

 - **Onboarding**: Help new team members understand project structure
 - **Archiving**: Create text-based snapshots of your codebase
 - **AI Tools**: Prepare your codebase for analysis by AI tools or LLMs
-  - **Token Optimization**: Include only specific files' content to reduce token usage with LLMs
+  - **Token Optimization**: Include only specific files/folders content to reduce token usage with LLMs
   - **Context Preservation**: Keep the full directory structure for better context awareness
+  - **Targeted Analysis**: Focus AI on specific parts of your codebase like one module and its dependencies

 ## Limitations